PaulleDemon/AWS-deployment/AWS_Interface.md

 <sub>This is how the console looks as of Jan-31-2022</sub>

 Here you will be able to see the recently visited items.
-You should be able to find their services just by typing the name of the service in the search-bar located in the header.
+You should be able to find their services just by typing the name of the service in the search bar located in the header.

 ## Commonly used services: